 And then there’s the ick factor: Gun play — from water, foam and plastic guns to more sophisticated imitation weapons used in paintball, air-soft gun games and video games — just plain makes many of us uncomfortable.

 “It’s easy to see violence and aggression in society and in the media, and then your sweet, innocent child is saying ‘bang bang’ and ‘I killed you,’ and you get overwhelmed with fear about whether he could grow up to be violent,” Morse says.
 “As a parent, those are normal, natural responses.”

 Even so, our collective discomfort over fake artillery doesn’t stop some kids from turning everything they find into a weapon.
 After Gloria Lunsford of Seattle realized that Caleb, 4, and Jacob, 3, didn’t need actual toy guns to lob pretend gunfire at each other, she surrendered, as it were.
 Lunsford allows pretend guns, “but they cannot point them at people,” she says.
 “They have to pretend there's a bad guy to shoot.”

 As parents like Waggoner and Lunsford have learned, banning pretend gun play usually doesn’t work.

-“If your child wants to play guns and you’ve enforced such a ban and think it’s working, you’re probably just not turning around fast enough,” says child-led play advocate Jeff A. Johnson, owner of Explorations Early Learning and author of numerous books, including Let Them Play: An Early Learning (Un)Curriculum.
+“If your child wants to play guns and you’ve enforced such a ban and think it’s working, you’re probably just not turning around fast enough,” says child-led play advocate Jeff A. Johnson, author of numerous books, including Let Them Play: An Early Learning (Un)Curriculum.